-The Developmental Computational Psychiatry Lab seeks to understand why Obsessive Compulsive Disorder (OCD) mostly emerges during adolescence, and aims to better understand what is happening in the brain during the illness.
+The Developmental Computational Psychiatry Lab is aiming to understand why Obsessive Compulsive Disorder (OCD) mostly emerges during adolescence, and to better understand what is happening in the brain during the illness.
 Dr Tobias Hauser’s Wellcome grant investigates how brain networks develop during adolescence, how they impact behaviour, and how atypical development may lead to OCD.
-Using experiments and mathematical models, researchers have identified potential processes in the brain which drive OCD symptoms and have shown that these are linked to impaired brain maturation during adolescence.
+Using experiments and mathematical models, researchers have identified potential processes in the brain which drive OCD symptoms and have shown that these are linked to altered brain development during adolescence.
 Thus, adolescence is a critical period for understanding OCD, and the research team plan to focus future research efforts towards understanding this developmental period.

 Tobias has worked with OCD stakeholders (including people with lived experience, families and charities) throughout his career and has come to realise that there is a striking disconnect between those affected by OCD and the focus of neuroscience research on OCD.
 This disconnect is particularly evident in adolescents living with OCD and their families.
 This suggests that researchers have are failing to reach the individuals who could benefit from neuroscience insights.
 To overcome this disconnect, Tobias and his team have been using engaged research strategies, such as developing a smartphone app (www.brainexplorer.net ) that allows users to contribute to the group’s research easily and from home.
 To date, they have collected research data from over 10,000 participants world-wide – making it a dataset that is unique in both scale and scope.